 Wondering how Scary Test Track is and whether or not it’s a good ride for your crew?
 This quick guide will tell you everything you need to know.

-Test Track specifically was made to take guests on a simulated test track that car manufacturers would put new vehicles through before introducing them to the public for purchase.
+Test Track was made to take guests on a simulated test track, similar to what car manufacturers would do for new vehicles before launching them to the public.
 It sounds scary yet intriguing to people who’ve never ridden it and we’re here to give you all the details.

 Is Test Track Scary?